sbabcoc/Selenium-Foundation/docs/WelcomeToSeleniumFoundation.md

 **Selenium Foundation** facilitates the implementation of well-structured page models through the use of _`page components`_, which enable you to model groups of functionally related elements as discrete objects.
 Page components are provided with a broad range of basic facilities:

 *   The search context for a component can be either a standard element, shadow DOM, or a frame.
-*   For frame-based components, driver focus is managed automatically.
+*   For shadow DOM and frame-based components, driver focus is managed automatically.
 *   Components can be nested and aggregated to create models that accurately reflect the conceptual structure of the pages being modeled.
 *   For grouping of elements that are repeated (e.g. - item summary tiles on a search results page), components can be collected into indexed lists and keyed maps.